 Often crowded with cuddling couples and young children playing on the natural rockslides, Huajsapata offers sensational views across the bustle of Puno to the serene blue of Titicaca and its unique skyline.
 At the same time, the pointing finger on the giant white statue of Manco Capac reaches out towards the lake.
 In the northern section of town, at the end of the pedestrianized Jirón Lima, you’ll find a busy little plaza called Parque Pino, dominated in equal parts by the startlingly blue Church of San Juan and the ragged, insistent shoeshine boys.

 Two blocks east from here, towards the lake, you find the old central market, small and dirty, with rats and dogs competing for scraps and beaming Indian women selling an incredible variety of fruits and vegetables.
-Head down to Avenida Los Incas, initially between the old rail tracks, to a more substantial street market, whose liveliest day is Saturday.
-Moored either in the port or sometimes at the Isla Esteves by the Posada del Inca Hotel.
+Head down to Avenida Los Incas, initially between the old rail tracks, to a more substantial street market, whose liveliest day is Saturday—moored either in the port or sometimes at the Isla Esteves by the Posada del Inca Hotel.

 The nineteenth-century British-built steamship, the Yavari (usually Wed-Sun 8 am–5 pm; for guided tours, call T051/369329; donation), provides a fascinating insight into marine life on Lake Titicaca over a hundred years ago and the military and entrepreneurial mindset of Peru in those days.
 Delivered by boat from England to Arica on the coast, it was designed by James Watt.
 From Arica, It was brought 560km by mule in over 1300 pieces.
 It started as a Peruvian navy gunship with bullet-proof windows but delivered the mail around Lake Titicaca.
-At times it has used just llama dung as fuel.
+At times, it has used just llama dung as fuel.

-Scattered all around Lake Titicaca, you’ll find chullpas, gargantuan white stone towers up to 10m in height in which the ancient Colla tribe, who dominated the region before the Incas, buried their dead.
+Scattered all around Lake Titicaca, you’ll find chullpas, gargantuan white stone towers up to 10m in height where the ancient Colla tribe, who dominated the region before the Incas, buried their dead.
 Some of the most spectacular are at SILLUSTANI, set on a tiny peninsula in Lake Umayo overlooking Titicaca, 30km northwest of Puno.

-This ancient temple/cemetery consists of a ring of stones more than five hundred years old.
+This ancient temple/cemetery consists of a ring of stones over five hundred years old.
 Some have been tumbled by earthquakes or, more recently, by tomb robbers intent on stealing the rich goods (ceramics, jewelry, and a few weapons) buried with influential mummies.
 Two styles predominate at this site: the honeycomb chullpas and those whose superb stonework was influenced by the advance of the Inca Empire.

 The former is set aside from the rest and characterized by large stone slabs around a central core; some carve, but most are plaster with white mud and small stones.
 The later, Inca-type stonework is more complicated, and, in some cases, you can see the elaborate corner jointing typical of Cusco masonry.